Font size:

 1.3 million deportees

 The German Nazis deported to Auschwitz at least 1.3 million people of more than 20 nationalities.
-Of that amount, 400 thousand were registered and incarcerated in the concentration camp as prisoners while 900 thousand were murdered in the gas chambers on arrival.
-Jews constituted 85% of all deportees and 90% of those who were murdered.
+Of that amount, 400 thousand were registered and incarcerated in the concentration camp as prisoners.
+The remaining 900 thousand people, almost exlusively Jews, were murdered in the gas chambers on arrival.

 1.1 million murdered